This post covers how I prepared for the test, and the resources I used.

 In terms of preparing for the cert test itself.
 I recommend reviewing Error Codes specific to services but also remediation for those services and understanding how to troubleshoot on the fly.
 The most common questions relate to how to do debug what where when and within what situation.
 If these are not concepts you fully grasp I wouldn't recommend taking the test.
 However, the course content on udemy prepares you for error codes and appropriate handling.
 This is a strong and ongoing topic in the exam.
 You'll also need to keep in mind terminology and how the question does/doesn't hint at the proper answer.
 I also wrote my own notes and chose to share, feel free to have a look here: https://github.com/zuphzuph/AWS-SysOps-Notes/blob/master/SysOps Notes.pdf

-I wish you the best of luck in this test.
+Wish you the best of luck on this test!
 It's not for faint of heart and does take a 20-30 hour commitment to feel comfortable with the content.
 Again, this is coming from someone who has utilized AWS for a number of years.

 Thanks for your time and best of luck to you!
 I hope this guide helps you learn as well as apply current knowledge.